Updated on 25 March 2014

 On what basis does the Company believe that the Sukari Concession Agreement is still valid in spite of the court case?

-The concession agreement was issued as Egyptian Law 222 of 1994 which was approved by Parliament and was properly executed through the correct channels/procedures, and not by President Mubarak or any individual Minister.
+The Concession Agreement was issued as Egyptian Law 222 of 1994 which was approved by Parliament and was properly executed through the correct channels/procedures, and not by President Mubarak or any individual Minister acting alone.
 We have at all times acted in compliance with both Egyptian law and the terms of the Sukari Concession Agreement.
 We have not been made aware of any reasonable argument by reference to which the Sukari Concession Agreement could be deemed invalid, and the court on the 30 October 2012 reached the same conclusion.

 How is Egyptian Law No.222 similar to, or different from, any other contracts awarded to international businesses in Egypt at that time?